-Provide adequate clearances between the range
+Provide adequate clearances between the range and adjacent combustible surfaces.

 IMPORTANT SAFETY INSTRUCTIONS

 Installation of this range must conform with local codes, or in the absence of local codes, with the National Fuel Gas Code, ANSI Z223.1, latest edition.
 In Canada, installation must conform with the current Natural Gas Installation Code, CAN/CGA-B149.1 or the current Propane Installation Code, CAN/CGA-B149.2, and with local codes where applicable.